mws262/MAE5730_examples/README.md

 * Projectile launched with quadratic drag.
 * Minimize velocity and find launch angle required to hit a target.
 * fmincon with a nonlinear constraint.

+### N Spring-mass
+* Derive equations symbolically for n-masses connected by springs with a wall on either side.
+* Simulate and animate.